This page contains links to programs and services that may be helpful for Washingtonians who are impacted by the COVID-19 pandemic.

 Download free coloring books from 113 museums.

-What resources are available for immigrants?
+What resources are available for immigrant community members?

 City of Seattle’s Office of Immigrant and Refugee Affairs is partnering with El Comite and Northwest Immigrant Rights Project.
 See FAQs for immigrants who want to know more about how the issue of public charge might affect their ability to access healthcare and other services during this COVID-19 outbreak.